f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     Commit complete.
     appliance-1(config-allowed-ip-SNMP)#

-The *allowed-ips** currently allows a specific IP address, and doens't support CIDR configurations.
-This is being added, and will be avialble ??????
+The **allowed-ips** currently allows a specific IP address, and doesn't support CIDR configurations.
+This is being added, and will be available in an upcoming F5OS-A release.

 Adding Allowed IPs for SNMP via API
 -----------------------------------